• Skip to primary navigation

 The Story Behind Grilled Quail with Pomegranate and Orange Glaze

-The recipe I found, Pork Loin Glazed with Pomegranate and Orange, was written by his mother, Joyce Goldstein, who was the chef/owner of Square One Restaurant (since closed) in San Francisco.
-She has authored a number of cookbooks and is well known in the culinary world.
+The recipe I found, Pork Loin Glazed with Pomegranate and Orange, was written by his mother, Joyce Goldstein, the chef/owner of Square One Restaurant (since closed) in San Francisco.
+She has authored several cookbooks and is well-known in the culinary world.

 I first met them at Fleur De Lys (also since closed) in San Francisco when BB, who then worked as VP of Sales and Marketing for the San Francisco CVB, and I were having dinner with Joyce Goldstein, Journalist Burt Wolf, of Burt Wolf Travel on PBS, BB's boss, John Marks, then President/CEO of San Francisco CVB and his lovely wife Marty.
 We were all talking and enjoying our amuse; a silky cold asparagus soup served in an eggshell (sorry no pictures, this was WAY back in the olden days when we didn't take pictures of our food.
 I know, can you even imagine?) - and this guy turns to us and starts telling us what wines we should be having with our meal.